 “I’d like to propose a toast – to the bride and groom, Tim and Sophie, Mr and Mrs Smith.”

 And they all stood back up and toasted us.

-Tracy had organised the food and I have to say she surpassed herself with the menu.
-She also had to contend with several people on special diets.
+Tracey had organised the food and I have to say she surpassed herself with the menu.
+She had had to contend with several people on special diets.
 How she found out who they were and what they required I’m not sure.
 Maybe they said something on their acceptance letters.
-Anyway she had to organise a completely different menu for Tom’s parents whose latest fad was to become vegans.
+Anyway she had to organise a completely different menu for Tom’s vegan parents.
 So instead of pate, smoked salmon or avocado and prawns they had garlic mushrooms cooked in olive oil, instead of sea bass, chicken Kiev or duck they had some kind of nut roast concoction and instead of cheesecake, pavlova, or chocolate mousse they had fruit salad.

 Dad was also well gone and his speech was overly sentimental but never-the-less it got a good reception.
 Tim basically thanked everybody for coming in his speech and said a few nice things about the family he was joining and how the past year had been the best year of his life so far.
 I was pleased because I think he was being sincere.
 Perhaps I’m too hard on my family, I thought, mustn’t be so judgemental.
 I then made a speech myself, saying how much I was looking forward to just being plain Mrs Smith, instead of daughter of Mr Cannon, tycoon and rich businessman.

 Jock, Tim’s brother-in-law, had played beautifully before and during the meal, just gentle guitar music.
 After the speeches Tim had arranged a local band to play and Tim and I started the dancing going.
 I danced with my Dad and then John, Tim’s Dad, Tim danced with his Mum and then with my Mum and Tracey – he asked them together – how diplomatic was that!
 Finally we could dance together – wow, that was lovely.